jdvala/kawadi/README.md

 Currently, there are 3 similarity scores are calculated and averaged to calculate the final score.
 These similarity scores are `Cosine`, `JaroWinkler` and `Normalized Levinstine` similarities.

+## In development
+- [x] Add functionality to accept custom user similarity metrics.
+- [] Generate documentation.
+- [] Write the custom counter

+You can follow the project development in the Projects tab.
 ---

 ## Quick Start